TheIoTLearningInitiative/InternetOfThingsSensors/I2CDevLibraries.md

 }
 ```

-now lets add some  methods to do the reading and writing of the i2c registers, basically there are two flavors, one is using smbus or pure i2c methods, we will use smbus  since it is supported in Edison, and is a bit easier since there are already  methods that handle register lenghts of byte and word, otherwise we will have to create a buffer and fill it according hte i2c protocol,  it is left as an excercise for the reader to use i2c pure methods.
+Now lets add some  methods to do the reading and writing of the i2c registers, basically there are two flavors, one is using smbus or pure i2c methods, we will use smbus  since it is supported in Edison, and is a bit easier since there are already  methods that handle register lenghts of byte and word, otherwise we will have to create a buffer and fill it according hte i2c protocol,  it is left as an excercise for the reader to use i2c pure methods.

 Alright! so if you inspect the datasheets ( go figure! :P) you will notice that the length of the registers is 1 byte (8 bits) so from the i2c-dev methods  there one that seems to be just what we need to write byte data: